 Conclusion: Moving Forward with Compassion and Care

 Navigating contested wills and the probate process is a delicate matter that requires legal knowledge, emotional intelligence, and patience.
-With 87% of probate applications now made digitally, and probate grants taking approximately 7 weeks to issue, the process is becoming more efficient
+With 87% of probate applications now made digitally, and probate grants taking approximately 7 weeks to issue, the process is becoming more efficient.
+However, disputes can extend this timeframe significantly.

 As you face these complex situations, remember to honour the wishes of your loved ones while ensuring fairness for all involved.
 With the correct approach, you can navigate through contested wills and probate with resolution and peace.